A tennis glossary is an alphabetical list of tennis terminology with definitions.

 A stroke in which a player will aim to win the point using the maximum possible power, so that his opponent has no chance of reaching the ball.

 Lawn tennis is the more traditional game form that is played on grass courts.

 Let is often called when a point has been interrupted in some way.
 The most common instance of a let is a service let when the ball clips the net tape but still lands in the service box.
 This causes a hindrance for the opponent, and the serve is retaken.

 A line judge in tennis is an official whose first responsibility is to decide and communicate whether a ball landed in or out of bounds during a match.

 A ball hit high in the air attempting to land behind the opposition player.

-A type of Volley shot that aims to lob the ball over the opponent and is typically used when the opponent is close to the net.
+A Volley shot that aims to lob the ball over the opponent is typically used when the opponent is close to the net.

 Alternative call to “out” when a ball lands beyond the baseline.

 Since the late 1800s, the word “love” has been used to represent a score of zero in tennis.
 It’s unclear how this usage of “love” came about, but the most widely accepted argument is that those with zero points were still playing for the “love of the game” despite losing the match.